 Cryptocurrency is an online version of money, a digital asset to be precise.
 The name is derived from the Cryptography, which is used to encrypt transactions and control the production of the currency.
 It is a strictly monitored process, as it uses Blockchain Technology.

 To put it very simply, Blockchain technology is a distributed database that is used to manage & maintain a growing list of data blocks, using a P2P network collectively.
 These data blocks may be situated in different locations and not connected to the same Processor.
 A database is a collection of records.
-A distributed database is one that may be located in different locations and not be attached to a common Processor – but it may be located in the same or different physical locations and dispersed over a computer network.
+A distributed database may be located in different locations and not attached to a common processor, but it may be in the same or different physical locations and spread across a computer network.
 In a Blockchain, once a piece of data is recorded, it cannot normally be edited or changed.

-Though neglected earlier, banks, financial institutions, and companies are becoming increasingly aware of its importance.
+Though it was once neglected, banks, financial institutions, and companies are becoming increasingly aware of its importance.
 They fear losing their market of ‘digital cash‘ to the new currency.

-While the security and ease of exchange make it an ideal medium of monetary exchange for the future, few know about Cryptocurrencies, and it is believed that these are unsafe.
-Although a recent surge in the price of Bitcoins and simultaneous boasting of the same on social media generated a lot of interest, it could still be years before it enters the mainstream.
+While the security and ease of exchange make it an ideal medium of monetary exchange for the future, few people know about Cryptocurrencies, and many believe they are unsafe.
+Although a recent surge in Bitcoin’s price and its simultaneous promotion on social media generated a lot of interest, it could still be years before it enters the mainstream.

 What is Cryptocurrency Mining

-To mine cryptocurrencies, you need powerful hardware as well as software combination.
-Since the value of a currency depends on the number of units of the currency available in the market, it should be a carefully monitored and very reliable process.
+To mine cryptocurrencies, you need a combination of powerful hardware and software.
+Since a currency’s value depends on how many units are available in the market, the process must be carefully monitored and highly reliable.
 Cryptocurrency mining is simply the process of generating new units of Cryptocurrency.

-Although the concerned reserve bank can print as many notes as it can, it doesn’t do so on its own without reason.
+Although the central bank can print as many notes as it wants, it doesn’t do so without reason.
 This is because when we print more currency and push more money into the market, it doesn’t make people rich; it simply devalues the existing currency and prompts inflation.
 The more units of a currency exist in a market, the more divided its value becomes.

 The same happens with Cryptocurrency.
-Mining of Cryptocurrency is a carefully monitored process to ensure the value of the existing units does not depreciate.
+Cryptocurrency mining is a carefully monitored process to ensure the value of existing units does not depreciate.

-While the market prices of various Cryptocurrencies vary a lot, their liquidity remains a common trait.
-As of the present, the value of Cryptocurrencies fluctuates a lot.
+While the market prices of various Cryptocurrencies vary widely, liquidity remains a common trait.
+Currently, cryptocurrency values fluctuate a lot.

-The price of Cryptocurrency, like almost every other product and service, depends on demand and supply.
-If more people demand a specific Cryptocurrency that is short in supply, its value increases.
+The price of a Cryptocurrency, like almost every other product and service, depends on supply and demand.
+If more people demand a specific Cryptocurrency that is in short supply, its value increases.
 Then more units are mined to maintain the flow.
-Many, however, have chosen to restrict the number that can be mined.
+Many, however, have chosen to restrict how much can be mined.
 For instance, the number of Bitcoins is currently restricted to a maximum of 21 million.

 List of Cryptocurrencies

-While the actual list of Cryptocurrencies is huge—as of date, there are over 800 cryptocurrencies—we can only discuss the most prominent few here.
+While the list of Cryptocurrencies is huge—as of today, there are over 800—we can only discuss the most prominent few here.

 1] Bitcoin: Bitcoins are the most popular and the highest-rated Cryptocurrency.
 Rather most think of it as the only Cryptocurrency available in the market.